qoolixiloop/qool-.vimrc-loop/README.md

 > 2. Clone the repository into your download folder
 >        $ https://github.com/qoolixiloop/qool-.vimrc-loop.git
 >
-> 3. In case you already have an own copy of the '.vim' folder and '.vimrc' file in your home directory you may move them first into a backup folder or rename them
+> 3. In case you already have an own copy of the '.vim' folder and '.vimrc' file in your home directory you might want to move them first into a backup folder or rename them.
 >
-> 4. Now you can savely move my '.vim' folder and '.vimrc' file it to your home directory
+> 4. Now you can savely move my '.vim' folder and '.vimrc' file it to your home directory.
 >        $ mv src/.vimrc $HOME
 >        $ mv src/.vim $HOME
 >